bbajramovic/cse15l-lab-reports/report5.md

 ![Image](lab5ss1.png)

 ## TA Response
 "What other elements do you need, along with the compiled junit libraries, to be able to run junit?
 What is the structure of your current directory?
-Is there anything missing from your current directory?"
+What is the structure of the directory that you want to compile your junit tests in?
+Is there anything missing from that directory?"

 ## Student Response
-"At that point in the bash script, I am currently in the `grading-area` directory, and I realized that I do not have a lib folder within the directory that I am trying to perform compilations in.
+"In `grading-area` directory, and I realized that I do not have a lib folder within the directory that I am trying to perform compilations in.
 The lib folder is where we would have the hamcrest-core file and all junit files, but since I did not have a lib folder, my javac compilation of junit tests could not work.
 ![Image](lab5ss3.png)